Datenschule/wasserdaten/arduino/README.md

 ## Software

 Note that it's quite hard to figure out if an analog signal is actually connected or not.
-While there is a little plausibility check in place before serializing the data, natural changes in the current can give fake signals (especially since some of the sensors draw quite a but of current).
+While there is a little plausibility check in place before serializing the data, fluctuation in the current can give fake signals (especially since some of the sensors draw quite a bit of current).

 If you already know you won't be using a certain sensor in your setup, just comment out the respective code blocks.
 They should be easy to spot.

 ### Add additional libraries